 Derivative financial instruments are used to hedge risks in currencies, interest rates and commodities.
 The booking of derivative financial instruments depends on the hedged underlying transaction.
 Derivatives to hedge the changes in the value of an already reported underlying transaction are reported in accordance with the same valuation principles that are used for the hedged underlying transaction.
 Instruments for hedging future cash flows are not reported on the balance sheet, but rather disclosed in the Notes to the financial statements until the recognition of the future cash flow.
 When the future transaction or sale of the derivative occurs, the current value of the derivative financial instrument is reported and simultaneously recognised with the recognition of the hedged cash flow on the income statement.
-The derivative financial instruments open on the balance sheet date are disclosed in the Notes to the consolidated financial statements under «Other comments – Open derivative financial instruments».
+The derivative financial instruments that were unsettled on the balance sheet date are disclosed in the notes to the consolidated financial statements under "Further notes – Unsettled derivative financial instruments".

 Employee pension plan